 Contributors are encouraged to explore these various aspects in theory and practice and transcend traditional boundaries by interdisciplinary collaboration.
 This also involves the exploration of transcultural phenomena, redefined in such terms as linguistic and cultural identity, diversity, intercultural dynamism, cultural and linguistic translation, rewriting, hybridization, creolization, diaspora and virtual community.

-Addressing both specialists and doctoral students, the journal is thematic and welcomes suggestions for forthcoming issues.
+Addressing both specialists and doctoral students, the journal is publishes both thematic and miscellaneous issues.

 LINGUACULTURE is published biannually, with new issues coming up each June and December.